Skip to content

 3. Honest Quality Reporting - Quality tiers reflect actual output quality.
 CRP does not inflate scores.

-4. Security by Default — Every dispatch runs through injection detection, PII scanning, and HMAC-chained audit logging.
+4. Security by Default - Every call runs through injection detection, PII scanning, and HMAC-chained audit logging.
+Results are surfaced in response.crp.

 Sections